 Wiley Manuel Award for Pro Bono Legal Services, 2002 & 2003

 Bishop is deeply committed to pro bono and community service.
+Bishop represents pro bono clients from the military community in adjustment of status proceedings before U.S. Citizenship and Immigration Services.
 From 2010-2015 Bishop served on the Board of Directors of WISH Charter Community Schools, an independent charter based on a model of inclusion.
 Through her work with the Alliance for Children's Rights, Bishop has helped unite children in need with legal guardians.
 Bishop also worked extensively to free a grandmother who had spent more than two decades in prison for the alleged murder-for-hire of her abusive husband through the California Women's Law Center's Habeas Project.
 Bishop was awarded the Wiley Manuel Award for Pro Bono Legal Services in 2002 and 2003.